 A hot meal and a safe place are provided Tuesday through Saturday.
 There are activities such as movies, video games, and pool to entertain the youth during their time at Sox Place.
 Staff and volunteers spend their time building friendships in order to provide healthy and constructive relationships.

 Doyle spent 3 1/2 years doing outreach on the 16th Street Mall before opening Sox Place along with his son Jordan in May 2002.
+He’s still on course to bring the Father’s heart to the fatherless.

 In 2002, Jordan helped his dad open a drop-in center for the street youth of Denver.